moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

 to think seriously about your impending financial independence and whether you will want to continue working.
 As such, the next investment is back into "safety".
-I'm suggesting that you save 5 years of expenses in safety but that number is somewhat arbitrary.
+I'm suggesting that you save 5 years of expenses in "safety" but that number is somewhat arbitrary.
 The key is to have a comfortable amount of expenses in non-risky buckets so that you will be positioned to pull the trigger on retirement and not have to worry about a market correction in the first few years of retirement.

-If you want, you can just add these "safety" funds into your existing emergency fund because the primary need for this fund, to cover employment income gaps, is going away.
+If you want, you can just add these "safety" funds into your existing emergency fund because the primary need for the emergency fund, to cover employment income gaps, is going away.
 In effect, your emergency fund is transforming from a safety net into a spending bucket.

-Also, as with the previous milestone, you should still rebalance every year to keep your "growth" at 20x expenses and you stability at 5x expenses.
+Also, as with the previous milestone, you should still rebalance every year to keep your "growth" bucket at 20x expenses and you "stability" bucket at 5x expenses.
 Based on market conditions you may find you need to backfill either growth or stability.
 But you can also use gains from those buckets to feed into your "safety"